ashleefoureyes/quackjaws/deliverable2-code/README.txt

   ./COMP3004

 Operation Instructions:
-Add program startup you will be prompted to enter a client email or log in as staff
+At program startup you will be prompted to enter a client email or log in as staff

-If you log in as staff you will be given the follow options
+If you log in as staff you will be given the following options
   - Add Animal
   - View Animals
   - Add Client
-  - View Client
+  - View Clients
   - Run Algorithm (Not yet implemented)
   - Logout

-If you log in as staff you will be given the following option
+If you log in as a client you will be given the following options (to view the emails for the client profiles that are provided, log in as a staff member first and navigate to View Clients):
   - View Animals
+  - Logout

 Add Animal: User will be given a form of Animal information to fill out.
-Once filled out a new animal will be created and stored in the storage object.
+Once filled out, a new animal will be created and stored in the storage object.

-View Animasl: A popup window will appear showing all animals in storage and their attributes.
+View Animals: A popup window will appear showing all animals in storage and their attributes.
 When clicked on detailed animal attributes will be displayed.
 Animals can be filtered by species.

-Add Client: User will fill out basic Client information.
-Once completed the animal will be added to Client Storage.
+Add Client: User will fill out basic client information.
+Once completed the client will be added to Client Storage.

-View Clients: A popup window will appear showing all Clients in storage.
+View Clients: A popup window will appear showing all clients in storage.
 When clicked on, basic client information will be displayed.

-Exit: All animals in storage will be saved to persistent storage and the program will terminate
+Exit: All animals in storage will be saved to persistent storage and the program will terminate.

-Logout:  User will be returned to initial window where they can choose to log in as staff or client
+Logout:  User will be returned to initial window where they can choose to log in as staff or client.